 Sublimation Transfer Paper for Fabric

 Order ready-printed sublimation transfer paper ready for your fabric projects, with your design.
 You might be printing fabric or garments like t-shirts for example, and want your own designs in custom arrangements on the fabric.
-Use our online system to upload your image and select test size.
+Use our online system to upload your image and select a size for your printed transfer paper.
 Please be certain of your dimensions and sublimation transfer paper choice before paying as normally your transfer paper will be printed within 1 hour of placing the order.
-Transfer paper is pale once printed, and should not be colour compared until heat pressed onto the material when it will come to life accurately.
+Custom transfer paper is pale once printed, and should not be colour compared until heat pressed onto the material when it will come to life accurately.

 - Highest grade dye sub paper for professionals